Liu-Jinyuan/liu-jinyuan.github.io/index.md

 ### Services
 Referee for: Journal of Fluid Mechanics, Physics of Fluids, Acta Mechanica Sinica
 Chairperson, Council of the 12th [Spark Innovative Talent Cultivation Program](http://www.tuef.tsinghua.edu.cn/column/sp1), Tsinghua University, 2018 - 2020
-JUMP Peer Mentor for 8 undergrads, Jacob School of Engineering, UC San Diego, 2020, 2021
+JUMP Peer-to-Peer Mentor for 8 undergrads, Jacob School of Engineering, UC San Diego, 2020, 2021
 Freshmen Mentor for 15 undergrads, School of Aerospace, Tsinghua University, 2018, 2019
-Outstanding Teaching Assistant of the Year, MAE dept, UCSD, 2023-2024

 ### Friends' links (under construction)
 [Hedong (Ben) Hou](https://benahou.github.io/) is not working hard enough!
 Please drop him a message and remind him  that the [Millennium Problem of Navier-Stokes Equations](https://www.claymath.org/millennium-problems/navier%E2%80%93stokes-equation) is still unsolved and he is now only 15 years away from reaching the age limit of the [Fields Medal](https://www.mathunion.org/imu-awards/fields-medal)!